 Welcome to the world of ‘Ghosting’... it fucking sucks!!

-For those of you who aren’t familiar with the concept, ghosting is the cowardly act of ignoring, blocking, and cutting someone who you have an existing (romantic) relationship with out of your life, without a word or explanation. #coward #growapair
+For those of you who aren’t familiar with the concept, ghosting is the cowardly act of ignoring, blocking, andcutting someone who you have an existing relationship with out of your life,without a word or explanation.
+This relationship can be platonic or romantic.

-I have been ghosted, as have many of my friends, and I can tell you that it’s frustrating, hurtful, disrespectful, not to mention incredibly offensive.
-The effects can be emotionally damaging, especially to those with pre-existing self-esteem issues.
+I have been ghosted, as have many of my friends, and I can tell you that it’s frustrating, hurtful, and disrespectful.
+Not to mention incredibly offensive and unnecessary.

-Online dating and apps like tinder and bumble make ghosting and getting away with it very easy to do. #datingdisaster
+Online dating and apps like tinder,hinge, and bumble make ghosting and getting away with it very easy to do.

-If two people speaking online have yet to exchange phone numbers and personal information, once one of them deletes the match, all communication ceases - you no longer have a way of contacting that individual.
+If two people speaking on a dating app have yet to exchange phone numbers and personal information, once one of them deletes the match on the app, all communication ceases - you no longer have a way of contacting that individual.

-These apps are ideal for ghosters because they don’t have to worry about getting reprimanded for their obnoxious behaviour.
-The apps allow them to successfully avoid experiencing any emotional turmoil involved with getting called out for acting like a little bitch. #littlebitch
+These apps are ideal for ghosters because they (the ghosters) don’t have to worry about getting reprimanded for their obnoxious behaviour.
+The apps allow them to successfully avoid experiencing any emotional turmoil involved with getting called out for acting like a little bitch.

-When the social connection formed is not particularly strong or intimate, there may be fewer social consequences associated with cutting someone out just like that, thus increasing the chance of being ghosted.
+When the connection formed is not particularly strong or intimate, there may be fewer social consequences associated with cutting someone out just like that.
+In my opinion, it’s never ideal or acceptable to treat another human like that.

 Ghosting bothers the shit out of me for two main reasons:

-Part of the motivation for ghosting is assuming that you (the person being ghosted) can’t handle the truth - that you like them so freaking much, you’ll be devastated to learn that they aren’t interested.
-HA! #dontflatteryourself #ivehadbetter
+- Part of the motivation for ghosting is assuming that you (the person being ghosted) can’t handle the truth - that you like this person so freaking much, you’ll be devastated to learn that they aren’t interested.
+HA!
+Don’t flatter yourself, hunny!

-Usually, ghosters don’t have a legitimate reason for behaving the way they do - they likely didn’t have the feels for you, and they were too scared to be straight up, so they took the easy way out; they vanished, without a trace. #vanishedwithoutatrace #houdiniact
+Usually, ghosters don’t have a legitimate reason for behaving the way they do - they likely didn’t have feelings for you, and they were too scared to be straight up, so they took the easy way out; they vanished, without a trace.

 Another excuse I have come across is that they started seeing someone else, and didn’t know how to share that information.

-To cut someone out of your life and not give a simple explanation - “hey, I’m not feeling it, tootles!” - is disrespectful, plain and simple. #sorude #anotheronebitesthedust
+To cut someone out of your life and not give a simple explanation, like, “hey, I’m not feeling it, tootles!” - isdisrespectful, plane and simple.

-Below, I have given a couple examples of ways to kindly reject someone.
+Below, I have provided a couple examples of how to kindly reject someone.

-The next time you get the urge to be a dick and ghost someone, and you feel like you don’t ‘owe’ anyone an explanation, I invite you to try challenging yourself and that thought; is it possible to try owning and admitting the truth, regardless of how awkward it may be for you?
-I’m pretty certain that most will appreciate the honesty. #dontbeadick #youcandoit
+The next time you get the urge to be a dick and ghost someone, and feel like you don’t owe anyone an explanation, Iinvite you to try challenging yourself and that thought.
+I’m pretty certain that most will appreciate the honesty.

-Feel free to change the above examples.
-Say what feels right for you.
-The point is to be authentic and honest, in a gentle manner.
+Feel free to alter the above examples to make them more fitting to your situation.
+I think the mostimportant part is to be authentic and honest, in a gentle manner.

 Dating is hard.
 Don’t make it harder by being an asshole.

-Every person deserves respect - Let’s give honesty a shot. #honestyisthebestpolicy
+Every person deserves respect -Let’s give honesty a shot.

 Until next time,